dapphub/dapple/README.md

     $ npm install -g dapple
     $ dapple help

-#### Ubuntu 15.10
+#### Ubuntu 14.04 or above

-If you're on Ubuntu 15.10 and don't have Node.js or the Solidity compiler installed, please follow these steps to install them:
+If you're on Ubuntu 14.04 or above and don't have Node.js or the Solidity compiler, try following these steps to install them:

 Install Node.js: